microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-dynamiccolumnvalue.md

 Namespace: microsoft.graph.security

-Represents a dynamic column in a [row](../resources/security-huntingrowresult.md), obtained through the execution of an [advanced hunting query](../api/security-security-runhuntingquery.md).
+Represents a dynamic column in a [row](../resources/security-huntingrowresult.md), which is returned via an [advanced hunting query](../api/security-security-runhuntingquery.md).

 ## Properties
 None.